tensorflow/tensorrt/tftrt/examples/cpp/image-classification/README.md

 cp image_classification_nvbuild.sh /opt/tensorflow
 ```

-Then from `/opt/tensorflow`, run this command with `--noclean` option on the first build:
+Then from `/opt/tensorflow`, run the build command with `--noclean` option on the first build:
 <!-- #endregion -->

 ```bash